Like all medicines, lymecycline can cause side effects, although not everyone gets them.

 Drink plenty of water or other fluids to avoid dehydration.
 Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-If you're taking contraceptive pills and have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+If you take the combined pill or progestogen-only pill and have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 Check the pill packet to find out what to do.

 Headaches